eriksl/esp8266-universal-io-bridge/README.md

 This is a project that attempts to make all (or at least most) of the I/O on the ESP8266 available over the network.
 Currently this includes GPIO's (as GPIO or PWM), I2C and the UART.

-The GPIOs can be selected to work as "normal" input, "normal" output, "bounce" mode (this means trigger once, either manually or at startup, or "blink" continuously) or "pwm" mode (16 bits PWM mode, running at 330 Hz, suitable for driving lighting).
+The GPIOs can be selected to work as "normal" input, "normal" output, "timer" mode (this means trigger once, either manually or at startup, or "blink" continuously) or "pwm" mode (16 bits PWM mode, running at 330 Hz, suitable for driving lighting).

 The "normal" UART lines (TXD/RXD) are available and are bridged to the ESP8266's ip address at port 25.
 This is unless the UART lines are re-assigned as GPIOs, which is also possible.